This post may contain affiliate links. Read my disclosure policy.

 - 3 Tablespoons plain Greek yogurt

-- ¼ teaspoon dry mustard
+- 1/4 teaspoon dry mustard

 - 2 Tablespoons hot sauce (I use Frank’s Red Hot) or less if you prefer, but add apple cider vinegar for a total of 2 Tablespoons of liquid, plus additional for garnish, if desired

-- salt & pepper to taste
+- salt and pepper, to taste

 - Cut each hard boiled egg in half and place the yolks in a small bowl, and the whites on a serving plate.